mhkeller/layercake.graphics/src/content/guide/01-layercake-props.md

 Same as [xNice](/guide#xpadding) but for the r domain.

+### width `Number=350`

+The chart will actually render before the container width is measured and you'll get a flash of a chart before it adjusts itself.
+You can set a default width here that it will render to for that moment.
+It might be better to just now show the chart during this period but including this option for now.
+Defaults to `350`.

+### height `Number=250`

+Same as [width](/guide/#width) above but for the height.
+Default is `250`.

 ### flatData `Array`

 In order for Layer Cake to measure the extents of your data, it needs a flat array of items that the x, y and r accessors can find.
 If your data is not flat (often the case if your renderers prefer a nested format), you can tell it to measure extents against a flat version.
 This *will not* change the shape of the data that gets passed to components — it is only for extent calculation.